Complete Guide to Settings & Tariff Configuration

 This section mirrors the Import section but for electricity you sell back to the grid.
 If you don't have an export tariff, you can leave the default rate at 0.

-The same pricing type options (Fixed Windows / API Time Series) and rate windows are available for export pricing, configured independently from import.
+The same pricing type options (Fixed Windows / Octopus Agile (API)) and rate windows are available for export pricing, configured independently from import.
+You can mix pricing types - for example, Octopus Agile for import and a fixed rate for export, or vice versa.

 Rate windows let you define time-of-use pricing bands that override the default rate during specific hours.